haochl5/Hotel-Discovery-Map/README.md

 An interactive hotel discovery platform for conference attendees in downtown Seattle.
 Built with React, TypeScript, and Leaflet for an optimal user experience.

+For Best experience, please use a Desktop Browser.

 ## 🌟 Features

 - **Interactive Map**: Powered by Leaflet with smooth pan and zoom